bhart44/Hartman_FinalProject/README.md

 You must have

-Use:
+To compile use:
 gcc MIDI.c -o MIDI -lportmidi